Pumpkin Cheesecake Bars

 I found my inspiration on a sweet friend’s blog, Roxana’s Home Baking.
 Roxana created tri-layer cheesecake bars that called my name.
 A perfect fall dessert, make sure to buy plain canned pumpkin and not pumpkin pie filling.

-- I doubled the crust amounts and used Biscoff crumbs (made from those caramelized European cookies shared on Delta flights) instead of graham cracker crumbs, added a little vanilla, and these gems were the delicious result.
+- I doubled the crust amounts and used Biscoff crumbs (made from those caramelized European cookies shared on Delta flights) instead of graham cracker crumbs, added a little vanilla, and these gems were the delicious result. (affiliate link)

 - I press the crumbs evenly with my fingers, then use the bottom of a measuring cup to flatten the surface.